 Flight instruction in gliding follows a syllabus laid down by the British Gliding Association.
-Instruction is free of charge (you pay for the launch and soaring fees) and you will fly with fully qualified BGA rated instructors in dual-control two seat gliders, all the way from your first trial lesson up to your first solo flight.
+Instruction is free of charge (you pay for the launch and soaring fees) and you will fly with fully qualified BGA rated pilots in dual-control two seat gliders, all the way from your initial flight up to your first solo flight.
 From that stage your training is a mixture of supervised solo flying in club single seat gliders and dual flying to develop your skills and check your progress.
-Your training can be loosely broken down into the stages below, and can takes you from initial trial lesson to cross-country "pundit".
+Your training can be loosely broken down into the stages below, and can take you from initial flight to cross-country "pundit".

 Training to Solo

 On subsequent lessons you will learn about many aspects of flying gliders soaring.
 All BGA clubs follow a strict learning syllabus that will take you right from the earliest stages through to becoming a fully qualified glider pilot.
 We provide training free of charge with fully qualified BGA instructors and your first target will be to fly solo.
 Don’t worry – you will only do this when your instructors are certain that you have all the necessary skills to safely take-off, fly and land the glider.
 There are no hard and fast rules as to how many launches are needed before going solo, most people take between 50 and 100 flights (a mix of winch and aerotow launches).
 You will also learn some of theory of flight, airmanship skills such as navigation and weather interpretation and the laws and rules of the air.

 You will need to get to meet some basic medical standards before flying solo.
 Gliding medical standards are based on those used by the DVLA for driving - so in most cases if you can drive a car you are fit to fly solo.
 The BGA website gives the full details here.